MCMicS/jenkins-control-plugin/README.txt

 I would like to thank
 - Mark James author of the famfamfam web site who provides beautiful icons.
 - Kohsuke Kawaguchi for providing us such a great CI server
+- Sébastian Le Merdy for providing support for Eclipse version
 - Jetbrains Team for providing us an incredible IDE (certainly the best that Java developers could have).
-- Guys from XP Monday Group : Boris Gonnot, Regis Medina, Olivier Catteau, Jean Baptiste Potonnier and others who gave be the XP virus and some other Agile ones.
+- Guys from XP Monday Group : Boris Gonnot, Regis Medina, Sébastien Crego, Olivier Catteau, Jean Baptiste Potonnier and others who gave be the XP virus and some other Agile ones.
 - My wife and my daughter who support me to have fun in software development and also remind me my husband/father duty ;).